 It’s a big emphatic NO!

-And this isn’t based solely on the opinion of my Theragun breaking down twice in 6 months.
+And this isn’t based solely on the opinion of my Theragun breaking down three times in 9 months.

 The Theragun and all its products are way overpriced to the point where it can get insulting.

 There is nothing unique at all about the Theragun PRO over other cheaper massage guns.

 They do however, present their product line very well.

 Everything looks nice and the accessories that come along with the Theragun are all of a nice quality.

 Theragun get top marks in this category for sure.

 But again, this is to hide the fact that they don’t really have that much of a special product anymore.